 Contributions that emphasize potential professional applications are well accepted.

-The contributions containing scales’ validation are accepted only if the paper is aimed at broader theoretical and applicative aims and the validation of the scale is a preliminary step to achieve, in the same paper, these aims.
+The contributions containing scales’ validation are accepted only if the paper is not a simple validation, but aimed at broader theoretical or applicative goals, and the validation of the scale is a preliminary step to achieve, in the same paper, these goals.

 All manuscripts should follow the style guidelines set forth in the sixth edition (2010) of the Publication Manual of the American Psychological Association (APA).
 Submission of an article implies that the work reported has not been published, in all or in part, previously (also in electronic form or in another language), and it is not under consideration for publication elsewhere.